ArrowElectronics/Avenger96/ap1302-linux-driver/README.md

 <br/>

 #####  ap1302_trace_log
-*ap1302_trace_log*  will be called regularly by *ap1302_fw_loop* during firmware download.
+If AP1302 *debug console* is enabled *ap1302_trace_log*  will be called regularly by *ap1302_fw_loop* during firmware download.
 It reads the new state of the 512-byte rolling buffer, compares it with the previous state and tries to figure out what new messages were written by the AP1302 firmware.
 As the rolling buffer gets overwritten in the background by the firmware *ap1302_trace_log* may not always find the starting end ending point of new messages inside the buffer.
 But most of the time it prints acceptable results in the kernel log.

 <br/>